About community housing providers

 Specialist providers focus on particular groups, like the aged, homeless youth or people with disabilities.

-These housing providers may have particular programs or specific equipment available for their tenants.
+These housing providers may have particular programs or specific equipment available for their renters.

 Community housing offers many types of properties which are grouped into preferred areas